MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 ## Add a model and vocabulary file to your project

 In **Solution Explorer**, right-click your project and select **Add->New Folder**.
-Name the new folder "model".
+Name the new folder "Models".
 For this example, we will be using the model from [https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/tree/main/directml/directml-int4-awq-block-128](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/tree/main/directml/directml-int4-awq-block-128).

 There are several different ways to retrieve models.
 For this walkthrough, we will use the Hugging Face Command Line Interface (CLI).
 If you get the models using another method, you may have to adjust the file paths to the model in the example code.
 For information on installing the Hugging Face CLI and setting up your account to use it, see [Command Line Interface (CLI)](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli).

-After installing the CLI, open a terminal, navigate to the Models directory you created, and type the following command.
+After installing the CLI, open a terminal, navigate to the `Models` directory you created, and type the following command.

 `huggingface-cli download microsoft/Phi-3-mini-4k-instruct-onnx --include directml/* --local-dir .`